nalgeon/pokitoki/README.md

 git clone https://github.com/nalgeon/pokitoki.git
 ```

 4. Copy `config.example.yml` to `config.yml` and specify your tokens there.
+Add yourself to the `telegram.usernames` property, otherwise the bot will be available to everyone.

 5. Start the bot: